 Station 2.
-Dissecting microscopes - Bacteria and Fungi
+Dissecting microscopes -Fungi

-- Observe fungal and bacterial cultures (in Petri dishes) under the dissecting microscope - Make a sketch of one colony of each (bacteria and fungi) and describe it using the terms listed in table 1
+- Observe fungal under the dissecting microscope - Make a sketch of one colony and describe it using the terms listed in table 1

 3. Compound microscopes - Bacteria and Fungi

 Bacteria

 - Use a Pasteur pipette to place a drop of water onto a glass slide - Use a sterile toothpick to transfer a tiny amount of a bacterial culture into this drop of water - Place a coverslip over the specimen - Observe slide under the microscope - Sketch one particularly interesting field of view